 Today more and more businesses are seeking outside help and support for not only their payroll processing needs but support with compliance, data accuracy, insightful data analytics and knowledgeable talent.
-If you are considering having your payroll managed or supported by a 3rd party, here are seven key questions to ask when researching options.
+If you are considering having online payroll software for your business, assistance in choosing a payroll system or are supported by a 3rd party, here are seven key questions to ask when researching options.

 Do they employ high-quality payroll talent?